paniash/dwm/README.md

-# paniash's build of st
+# paniash's build of dwm
 Ok so this is epic.
 I recently switched from bspwm to dwm and so far I'm loving it.
 As quoted on the suckless website:

 > dwm is an extremely fast, small, and dynamic window manager for X window system.